This is a Doom II PWAD with 32 levels and official music.

 WADED, a DOS-based 1995 classic Doom level editor with only a 2D interface

 15 years after I discovered Doom I started playing it again, adding custom levels and mods to the game to keep things interesting.
 A popular mod I enjoyed was Brutal Doom made by Sgt.Mark.IV.
-It came with a bunch of high quality custom map packs called the Starter Pack Edition.
+It came with a bunch of high quality custom map packs called the Starter Pack Edition/Recurring Nightmare.
 When I played this and reached level 23 called "Stronghold" I experienced something very strange and interesting!
-There were no monsters around and there never came any monsters as I walked carefully throug the level.
+There were no monsters around and there never came any monsters as I walked carefully through the level.
 Because of this I had time to see how the level was designed, even though my heart was beating very fast.
 I was expecting monsters to attack me at any moment but they never did...
-When I reloaded the level with a simple command, all monsters were back and I realised it was a glitch where the monsters never spawned.
-Even though it wasn't intended to be empty I loved this glitch and unique experience and wanted to do something with it...
+When I reloaded the level with a simple console command, all monsters were back and I realized it was just a glitch and the monsters never spawned when I played it the first time.
+Even though it wasn't intended to be an empty map, I loved this unique experience and wanted to do something with it.
 It inspired me to pick up level editing again!
-This was when I started Bloodline Megawad.

 A weird area in Sandy's City

-When I started creating Bloodline Megawad I partnered up with Luigi "LuiDeca/ WeeGee" Bonocchi who I met on moddb.com.
-We agreed to team up and he produced all soundtracks for Bloodline Megawad to give each level a unique feeling and atmoshpere.
+When I started creating Bloodline Megawad I partnered up with Luigi "LuiDeca/ WeeGee" Bonocchi who I met on moddb.
+We agreed to team up on this and he wanted to produce all soundtracks for Bloodline Megawad to give each level a unique feeling and atmoshpere.

 A secret passage leading deeper into the bloodline...

-I started using modern level editing software instead of the old DOS-based editor called WADED.
-GZDoom Builder is still being maintained and updated and has a 3D preview interface that allows you to fly through your levels and make adjustments at the same time.
-No need to start the game each time you want to preview your map as in old DOS-based editors.
-GZDoom Builder also allows you to create slopes, multi story platforms and 3D objects but that was too advanced for me.
+I started using more modern level editing software for Doom II instead of the old DOS-based WADED.
+It's called GZDoom Builder and is still being maintained and updated.
+It also has a 3D preview interface that allows you to fly through your levels and make adjustments at the same time.
+No need to start the game each time you want to preview your map, as was in WADED and similar old editors.
+GZDoom Builder also allows you to create slopes, multi story platforms, a body of water, custom sound placement, RP (roleplay) features, scripts, 3D objects and lightning, but that is still too advanced for me.

 3D level editing interface of GZDoom Builder, placing objects and editing a door texture.